A Lightweight dynamic filter for keyword spotting: Lightweight dynamic filter

 \subsection{Dynamic Convolution}

 The process of dynamic convolution is as follows:

-where $\bold{w}^D_i \in \mathbb{R}^{[N,K]}$ denotes dynamic weights for CNN computation.
-From equation 3, weight vector ($\bold{w}^H$) and scalar weight of pixel ($w^P_i$) perform element-wised product ($\odot$) to obtain the dynamic weights.
-Then, convolution process using the dynamic weights is performed on the input and the result is normalized as in equation 4.
-Via skip connection, the normalized output ($x^{D}_i\in\mathbb{R}^{[N]}$) is added to the input $x_i$ to be fed to KWS model as shown in equation 5.
-As such, dynamic convolution based filter generation adapts to each input effectively by enhancing features relevant to KWS task.
-In conventional dynamic filter, patch-level weight vector is produces by filter generator.
-Thus, weight vector has different direction and magnitude per each patch.
-Our method, however, produces a unit directional vector for all the patches while the magnitude is conditionally adjusted depending on each input patch.
-By decomposing the weight vector in terms of its direction and magnitude, dimensionality the weights can be reduced significantly.
-This would significantly reduce computational complexity of the dynamic filter.
+where $\bold{w}^D_i \in \mathbb{R}^{[T \times F, K \times K]}$ denotes dynamic weights for CNN computation.
+From equation 3, weight vector ($\bold{w}^H$) and scalar weight of pixel ($w^P_i$) perform element-wise product ($\odot$) to obtain the dynamic weights.
+Then, the convolution process using the dynamic weights is performed on the input and the result is normalized as in Equation 4.
+Through the skip connection, the normalized output ($x^{D}_i\in\mathbb{R}^{[T \times F]}$) is added to the input $x_i$ to be fed to the KWS model as shown in Equation 5.
+As such, the dynamic convolution-based filter generation adapts to each input effectively by enhancing features relevant to the KWS task.
+In conventional dynamic filters, a patch-level weight vector gets generated by a filter generator.
+Thus, the weight vector has different directions and magnitudes per patch.
+Our method, however, uniquely generates a unit directional vector for all the patches while the magnitude gets conditionally adjusted depending on each input patch.
+By decomposing the weight vector in terms of its direction and magnitude, the dimension of the weights becomes reduced significantly.
+This would significantly reduce the computational complexity of the dynamic filter.